Roger Eason

-Charles Roger Eason, Jr. (July 31, 1918 – April 28, 1998) was a guard in the National Football League.
+Charles Roger Eason Jr. (July 31, 1918 – April 28, 1998) was a guard in the National Football League (NFL).

 Biography

-Eason was born on July 31, 1918 in Pauls Valley, Oklahoma.
+Eason was born on July 31, 1918, in Pauls Valley, Oklahoma.

 Career

-Eason was drafted in the third round of the 1942 NFL Draft by the Cleveland Rams and played four seasons with the team, including when the team made the move to Los Angeles, California.
+Eason was drafted in the third round of the 1942 NFL draft by the Cleveland Rams and played four seasons with the team, including when the team made the move to Los Angeles, California.
 During his final season, he played with the Green Bay Packers.

 He played at the collegiate level at the University of Oklahoma.